kivy/kivy/doc/sources/tutorials/pong.rst

 Step 5 - Adding Players and reacting to touch input
 ---------------------------------------------------

 Sweet, our ball is bouncing around.
-The only things missing now are the movable player rackets and keeping track of the score.
+The only things missing now are, the movable player rackets and keeping track of the score.
 We won't to go over all the details of creating the class and kv rules again, since those concepts were already covered in the previous steps.
 Instead lets focus on how to move the